Caleb Zimmerman

 Areas of Specialization: Social and Political Philosophy, Ethics, Philosophy of Religion

-Areas of Concentration: Aesthetics, Ancient Greek Philosophy, Ethics, Kierkegaard, Value Theory
+Areas of Concentration: Aesthetics, Ancient Greek Philosophy, Kierkegaard, Value Theory

 PUBLICATIONS